joyent/conch-api/docs/modules/Conch::Controller::Build.md

 Adds the specified rack to the build (removing it from its previous build).

-Requires the 'read/write' role on the build.
+Requires the 'read/write' role on the build and on the rack.

 # LICENSING